softwaresocialist/linux-ryzen-undervolt-ui/README.md

 A Linux GUI to set per‑core voltage offsets (undervolt) for Ryzen CPUs via the `ryzen_smu` kernel driver.

+## DISCLAIMER

+WARNING: This tool writes to the SMU (System Management Unit) of your Ryzen CPU.
+Incorrect offsets may cause system instability or damage.
+Use at your own risk.

 ## Prerequisites

 - Ryzen CPU (3000 series or newer)